fastlane/monorepo/README.md

-# monorepo
+# fastlane - monorepo
-Scripts to migrate to a monorepo
+Scripts to migrate to a monorepo, more information on [krausefx.com](https://krausefx.com)

 ## Source Code